AutomationD/wimaging/readme.md

 ## Disclamer: Work in progress
 This tool is a work-in-progress project.
 I'm using it in production, but it could have some reduntant code or functionality, although everything should work.
-If you experience any issues (or nothing works at all) - feel free to submit a ticket or catch me on #theforeman on freenode.
+If you experience any issues (or nothing works at all) - feel free to submit a ticket or catch me on freenode:@kireevco - #theforeman.

 Create minimal updated install.wim image from scratch:
 --------------------